keithrbennett/rexe/README.md

 ---
-title: The `rexe` Command Line Executor and Filter
+title: Boost Your Shell Scripting with Ruby and Rexe
 date: 2019-02-15
 ---